Arnold J. Toynbee: Academic and cultural influence

 Toynbee was perhaps the world's most read, translated, and discussed living scholar.
 His output was enormous, hundreds of books, pamphlets, and articles.
 Of these, scores were translated into thirty different languages....the critical reaction to Toynbee constitutes a veritable intellectual history of the midcentury: we find a long list of the period's most important historians, Beard, Braudel, Collingwood, and so on.

+Toynbee's approach may be compared to the one used by Oswald Spengler in The Decline of the West.
+He rejected, however, Spengler's deterministic view that civilizations rise and fall according to a natural and inevitable cycle.